FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/projects/sacred-stacks.md

 created-on: 2023-06-30T16:45:37.060Z
 updated-on: 2023-06-30T16:45:37.076Z
 published-on: 2023-06-30T16:45:37.086Z
-blurb: Sacred Stacks is an initiative within the Media Design Lab at the University of Colorado.
+description: Sacred Stacks is an initiative within the Media Design Lab at the University of Colorado.
 The project explores how decentralized technologies may benefit communities centered around deep commitments, like spiritual experimentation, collective study, and social transformation.
 In this